liuxu623/ASUS-X299-Hackintosh/Thunderbolt/README.md

 ### 2. Configuration
 Once you have successfully flashed a custom firmware file following the guide, you should see the Thunderbolt Bus pane populated under `System Report-Thunderbolt/USB4`.
 In order to have hot plug support, follow this guide by CaseySJ and Inqnuam [Using HackinDROM to Create Thunderbolt SSDT with Custom DROM](https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/post-2186155).
-  * Note that SSDT-DTPG.aml is not needed if you already have SSDT-SBUS-MCHC.aml.
+  * Note that SSDT-DTPG.aml is not needed if you already have SSDT-SBUS-MCHC.aml or X299-BASE.aml.

 Once you reboot, you should have the Thunderbolt Bus pane properly populated and hot plug support!
   * System Report showing two new devices